flams/olives/README.md

  * LocalStore: A subtype of Emily Store for saving your model into localStorage.
  * SocketIOTransport: connect your UI with a node.js server using socket.io.
 This is the realtime part of Olives.
  * Place.plugin: compose UIs with multiple UIs.
- * Plugins: extend Olives functionalities with your own plugins.
+ * Plugins: extend Olives with your own plugins.

 Olives is based on [Emily](https://github.com/flams/emily)